JasonBaier/ci3-fire-starter/README.md

 ##CONCLUSION

 As I said earlier, CI3 Fire Starter does not attempt to be a full-blown CMS.
-You'd have to build that functionality on your own.
+You would need to build that functionality on your own.
 If you want a great CMS built on CodeIgniter, or need a more robust starting point, check out one of these awesome applications: